montecruiseto/blog/_app/_posts/note/2015-05-23-scopemount-theme-galileo.md

 $ meteor add montecruiseto:telescope-theme-sm-galileo
 ```

-Alternatively if you want to customize the themes: [Download](https://github.com/montecruiseto/scopemount) and extract the themes of your choice to your Telescope package directory and run the same command as above.
+Alternatively if you want to customize the theme: [Download](https://github.com/montecruiseto/scopemount) and extract the theme of your choice to your Telescope package directory and run the same command as above.
 Telescope will look for the local package first and use that one.

 ## Galileo